Our sorrows and wounds are healed only

 Wear loose, comfortable clothing so you can move and breathe easily without feeling constricted.

 I have never done yoga before.
 Is that OK?

 Yes.
-Yoga for Grief is a very gentle practice that uses breath awareness, gentle asanas (movements), meditation, and other tools that are appropriate for beginners as well as advanced yoga practitioners.
+Yoga for Grief is a very gentle practice that uses mindful breathing, gentle asanas (postures), meditation, self-study, and other tools that are appropriate for beginners as well as advanced yoga practitioners.

 What is Compassionate Bereavement Care (CBC)?

 CBC is based on the teachings of Dr. Joanne Cacciatore and is a specialized mindfulness based counseling approach that helps mourners discover their own unique ways to cope with the effects of traumatic loss.
 "Grief is not a disease, it is not an illness, it is not depression.
 It is, in fact, an expression of love.
 Grief can only be a disease if love is."
 (Cacciatore)

 The "companioning" model of grief shows us that we do not "get over" loss but that we learn to integrate the experience into our lives.
 It helps to understand that there are no stages to get through or tasks to be accomplished so that we can "get over" our grief and "move on" with our lives.
 Rather transition and loss become a part of our journey that shapes who we are becoming.
 A grief companion is someone who: "honors the spirit rather than focusing on the intellect"; "listens with the heart rather than analyzing with the head"; and, someone who can "walk alongside you in your grief rather than trying to take the lead."
 (Wolfelt 2005)